palewire/first-automated-chart/docs/index.md

 ## Create many charts

-Now on to our next challenge.
 While using Python to make one chart is a nice trick, it's also pretty easy to do with a mouse and keyboard.
-One benefit of automating chart creation with Python is that the code you right can be reused to make many charts.
+One benefit of automating chart creation with Python is that the code you write to make one chart can be reused to make many charts.

-For instance, we could create a chart for each of Baltimore's police districts.
-Take a look at our sample data again by running the `head` command.
+For instance, we could use the tricks we learned making our citywide chart to create a separate chart for each of Baltimore's police districts.

+If you take a look at our sample data again by running the `head` command, you'll notice that there is column called “District.”

 ```python
 df.head()
 ```

-You'll notice that there is column called District.
-We can have a closer at what's in it by running the `value_counts` method, just as we did with the year.
+Have a closer at what's in it by running the `value_counts` method, just as we did with the year.
+It will show that there are nine unique districts in the dataset.

 ```python
 df.District.value_counts()